Grounds and Facilities poster

 • Physics

-• A third mathematical / science subject at IB Higher, Scottish Advanced Higher or equivalent.
+• Ideally, a third mathematical / science subject at IB Higher, Scottish Advanced Higher or equivalent.

 There is no additional STEP requirement for Engineering at Christ's.